20 Best Photo Spots in Iceland You Shouldn't Miss

 June 2022

-Inspired by ancient Norse mythology and celestial alignments, this modern-day henge consists of towering stone columns arranged in a circular pattern, reminiscent of Stonehenge in England.
-The monument's purpose is to serve as a celestial clock, with each column representing a different celestial body and marking significant dates in the Icelandic calendar.
-The Arctic Henge is not quite yet complete, so I’m looking forward to a return trip once it’s done.
+Inspired by Norse mythology and celestial alignments, this modern-day henge consists of towering stone columns arranged in a circular formation, much like Stonehenge.
+It serves as a celestial clock, with each column representing a different celestial body and marking significant dates in the Icelandic calendar.
+Though the Arctic Henge isn’t yet complete, it’s already an impressive sight, and I’m looking forward to returning once it’s finished.

 Bonus: East Fjords